Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The Collaborative Group on Hormonal Factors in Breast Cancer conducts pooled analyses of data on breast cancer from 126 studies from over 30 countries worldwide.
-Set up in 1992, major publications include analyses on hormonal contraceptives (1996), hormone replacement therapy (1997), abortion (2004) and menarche and menopause (2012).
+The Collaborative Group on Hormonal Factors in Breast Cancer has conducted pooled analyses of data on breast cancer from 126 studies from over 30 countries worldwide.
+Set up in 1992, the group’s publications include analyses on hormonal contraceptives (1996), menopausal hormone therapy (commonly referred to as HRT) (1997 and 2019), abortion (2004), menarche and menopause (2012), breastfeeding (2002), alcohol and smoking (2002) and familial breast cancer (2001).

-The first two reports of the group, on the relationships between breast cancer and use of oral contraceptives and use of hormone replacement therapy, showed that there was a small increase in the risk of breast cancer while women were using either type of hormonal therapy and in the few years after stopping.
+The first two reports of the group, on the relationships between breast cancer and use of oral contraceptives and use of menopausal hormone therapy, showed that there was a small increase in the risk of breast cancer while women were using either type of hormonal therapy and in the few years after stopping.
 There was however, no evidence of any residual increase in risk of breast cancer many years after ceasing use of either type of therapy.
+However, in an updated report by the group on menopausal hormone therapy and breast cancer risk in 2019, showed that there was evidence that the longer women took menopausal hormone therapy, the greater the risk.
+In women who stopped taking menopausal hormone therapy, their risks of breast cancer were lower than when taking it but remained elevated more than 10 years after stopping.

 The report on breast cancer and breastfeeding showed that increasing duration of breastfeeding confers a protective effect on breast cancer risk over and above that already known to be afforded by parity itself.